 — Photographic Society of Chattanooga continues its fall/holiday show at the Gallery at Blackwell, 71 Eastgate Loop.
 Society members will have their work displayed, and prints will be available for purchase.
-The gallery's hours are 7:30 a.m.-5:30 p.m.
+Gallery hours are 7:30 a.m.-5:30 p.m.
 Monday-Friday.
 The show will conclude Jan.
 5. Learn more at chattanoogaphoto.org.

-— Jewish Cultural Center, 5461 North Terrace, continues its exhibition of "Vocabulary," featuring the work of 27 local and national artists.
+— Jewish Cultural Center, 5461 North Terrace, continues its exhibition "Vocabulary," featuring the work of 27 local and national artists.
 The works featured in the exhibition use different vocabularies and dialogues in different artistic mediums to engage with viewers and other artists.
-The gallery's hours are 9 a.m.-4 p.m.
+Gallery hours are 9 a.m.-4 p.m.
 Monday-Friday.
 The exhibition will run through Nov.
 30. Learn more at jewishchattanooga.com.

 — In-Town Gallery, 26A Frazier Ave., continues its exhibition "Earth Crush," featuring the sculptures of Denice Bizot.
 Primarily working with metals, Bizot is noted for her use of found materials and freewheeling sense of design to create abstract pieces.
 The exhibition will run through Sept.
-30. The gallery is open 11 a.m.-6 p.m.
+30. Gallery hours are 11 a.m.-6 p.m.
 Monday-Saturday and noon-5 p.m.
 Sunday.
 Learn more at intowngallery.com.

-— Barrelhouse Ballroom, 1501 Long St., will have two events this weekend.
+— Barrelhouse Ballroom, 1501 Long St., will have two shows this weekend.
 At 9 p.m.
-Friday, the ballroom will celebrate its one-year anniversary with The Communicators and Chattanooga Parking Authority; tickets cost $15 in advance or $20 the day of the show.
+Friday, Peachtree Entertainment will present Lakeview with Rowdy Henson; tickets cost $15 in advance or $18 the day of show.
 At 9 p.m.
-Saturday, Runaway Gin, a Phish tribute band, will perform; tickets cost $20 in advance or $25 the day of show.
+Saturday, Kings of Queen with The Essentials will perform; tickets cost $22 in advance or $25 the day of show.
 Learn more at barrelhouseballroom.com.

 OUT & ABOUT